splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

 horizontalpodautoscaler.autoscaling/snmp-splunk-connect-for-snmp-worker-trap     Deployment/snmp-splunk-connect-for-snmp-worker-trap     1%/80%    4         10        4          28m
 ```

-If you see `<unknown>/80%` in `TARGETS` section instead of the CPU percentage, you probably don't have the `metrics-server` add-on enabled.
+If you see `<unknown>/80%` in the `TARGETS` section instead of the CPU percentage, you probably don't have the `metrics-server` add-on enabled.
 Enable it using `microk8s enable metrics-server`.

 #### Real life scenario: I have a significant delay in polling

 Sometimes when polling is configured to be run frequently and on many devices, workers get overloaded
 and there is a delay in delivering data to Splunk.
-To avoid such situations, we can scale poller and sender pods.
+To avoid these situations, scale poller and sender pods.
-Because of the walk cycles (walk is a costly operation ran once in a while), poller workers require more resources
+Because of the walk cycles, (walk is a costly operation that is only run once in a while), poller workers require more resources
 for a short time.
 For this reason, enabling autoscaling is recommended.

-This is the example of `values.yaml` with autoscaling:
+See the following example of `values.yaml` with autoscaling:

 ```yaml
 worker: